rjframe/upim/README.md

 in the `config` directory; to install them:

 * **Unixy:** Place the configuration files in `$HOME/.config/uPIM/`
-* **Windows:** Rename the file extensions to .ini, then place them in `%APPDATA%\uPIM\`.
+* **Windows:** Place the configuration files in `%APPDATA%\uPIM\`.

-Edit the configuration files -- at minimum, set the `template_folder` variable in upim.conf (upim.ini) and create your collections.
+Edit the configuration files -- at minimum, set the `template_folder` variable in upim.conf and create your collections.
 There are default configuration files in the config directory that provide a good starting place.

 See the [upim-conf(5)](docs/manpages/upim-conf.5.scdoc) manual in the `docs` directory for more information about supported locations and the configurable